neurodance/teams-ai/teams.md/src/components/include/migrations/v1/typescript.incl.md

 Comparison code coming soon!
 :::

-If you aren't ready to migrate all of your code, you can run your existing Teams AI v1 code in parallel with Teams AI v2.
+If you aren't ready to migrate all of your code, you can run your existing Teams SDK code in parallel with Teams SDK.
 Learn more [here](./botbuilder/adapters).